Possibility of hypothetical stable micro black hole production at future 100 TeV collider: Production of gravitationally bound black holes

 where the region $D(M_6,\phi)$ is given by the inequality (\ref{1}) and the total cross section $\sigma_{tot}(M_6)$ -- by the Eq. (\ref{2}).
 The values of the suppression factor are presented in Fig. \ref{3f} and the number of the black holes trapped inside the Earth for the integrated luminosity $L=10^4$~fb$^{-1}$ is plotted in Fig. \ref{4f}.

 It is worth noting that the calculation of the suppression factor in Ref. \cite{Giddings:2008gr} was considerably simplified: the authors assumed that all the black holes which were produced had the same lowest possible mass $M_{min}$ and that their transverse momenta are identical.
-These assumptions lead to the underestimated value of the suppression factor, because the maximum initial momentum for a black hole to be still trapped inside the Earth $p_{max} = Mv_{max} \propto M^{2/3}$ and, setting $M=M_{min}$, one gets the underestimated value of this momentum for the black holes with $M>M_{min}$, so not all the trapped black holes are taken into account.
+These assumptions lead to the understated value of the suppression factor, because the maximal initial momentum for a black hole to be still trapped inside the Earth is $p_{max} = \max \left[ Mv_{max}, Mv_E \right] \propto M^{2/3}$ or $M$ and, setting $M=M_{min}$, one gets the underestimated value of this momentum for the black holes with $M>M_{min}$.
+This means that not all the trapped black holes were taken into account.
+For example, in our case assumption that $M = M_{min}$ for all the black holes produced leads to the decrease in the number of the trapped black holes by the factor $0.5 - 0.7$ depending on the Planck mass.